smtahnimmahir/Al-Agent-System-with-Multi--Agent-Architecture-and-FastAPI/README.md

 1. **Inherit from `BaseAgent`** and implement the `process` method.
 2. **Register your agent** in the orchestrator or graph builder.
 3. **Update routing logic** if your agent handles a new task type.

 ---

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request

----